Quierounnombre/Backend-Template/readme.md

 When **not** to use this:
 - If you don't need user accounts, this is overkill.
-- You are at huge scales, many small decisions are made on the assumptions are based on low user counts, this may require tuning in **MAIL** & **RATE LIMITER**
+- You are at huge scales, many small decisions are made on the assumptions that you will have low user counts, this may require tuning in **MAIL** & **RATE LIMITER**
 - You like dolphins

 ## Need help?